bestia-dev/mem5_game/mem5/README.md

 - msg to broadcast to every other player
 - msg to send only to the actual game players

+## WS is not reliable

+Simple messaging is not reliable.
+On mobiles it is even worse.
+There is a lot of possibilities that something goes wrong and the message doesn't reach the destination.
+That means that I need to always reply that the message is delivered.
+Workflow:

+- sender sends one message to more players (more ws_uid) with one random number push to a vector more items with ws_uid and msg_id blocks the continuation of the workflow untill receives all ACK from all players

+- receiver on receive send the ACK aknowledge msg with his ws_uid and msg_id

+- the sender receives the ACK and removes one item from the vector if there is no more items for that msg_id, the workflow can continue. if after 3 seconds the ACK is not received and error message is shown to the player.

+This is very similar to message a queue, but with a time limit.

 ## WS reconnect

 TODO: It looks that plain web sockets have often connection problems and they disconnect here and there.
 Creating a good reconnect is pretty challenging.